 Share

-On Monday 26 January, the Key Enabling Technologies Knowledge and Innovation Agenda (Kennis- en Innovatieagenda Sleuteltechnologieën, KIA ST) formally presented the Action Agendas for the National Technology Strategy (NTS), together with an overarching recommendation, in the presence of Minister Vincent Karremans at a well-attended event in NEMO Science Museum.
+The Action Agenda for the National Technology Strategy (NTS) was presented at the NEMO Science Museum on Monday, 26 January.
 Across ten Action Agendas, the NTS ambitions for 2035 have been translated by more than 1,000 participating organisations into a coherent portfolio of 53 large-scale, multi-annual public–private innovation programmes, representing a total planned investment of more than €14 billion.

 The ten Action Agendas offer a detailed overview of the technological breakthroughs, applications and ecosystems required to strengthen the Netherlands’ strategic position and earning capacity, and to reinforce the position of Dutch start-ups, scale-ups, SMEs and large enterprises.
 At the same time, they are a key instrument for addressing the major societal challenges facing the country.

-Marco Waas (Nobian), Jasper van Zon (Nyrstar), Lisanne Blom (VNCI), and Irene ten Dam (ISPT) were present on behalf of the Process Technology Action Agenda.
+ISPT, the VNCI and several member companies were closely involved in the development of the Process Technology Action Agenda, represented on the day by Marco Waas (Nobian), Jasper van Zon (Nyrstar), Lisanne Blom (VNCI) and Irene ten Dam (ISPT).
 This key enabling technology focuses on strengthening Dutch earning capacity, strategic relevance, and achieving climate and environmental goals through innovation in process technology.
 The agenda supports the competitive position of industry, the creation of new value chains, and associated employment.

 Official presentation of the ten Action Agendas.
 From left to right: Vincent Karremans, Peter Stolk, Arnaud de Jong, Sjoukje Heimovaara, Marcel Levi, Lukas Roffel en Eline van Beest